Jayesh-Prajapati9/GSAP/README.md

-# This Repo which contains all the content regarding to the GSAP
+# This Repo contain the various topic regarding to the GSAP